xgqt/gtkdemos/README.md

 ## About

-Some demonstation programs in different programming languages using the GTK window toolkit.
+Some demonstration programs in different programming languages using the GTK window toolkit.